Web HooksIVR Web Hook SurVo NetGet Custom Audio Prompts Post Call Action Agent Panel Lookup Distributor Form

 Using the Call Detail Report method within the Administration API you can pull call records in bulk for a date range as CSV or XML.

 To download call recordings, use the Recording Download method (Call Recording must be enabled).
 Simply pass in a Session Id for the call and download to your server as WAV or MP3.
 This method is commonly used in conjunction with a Post Call Action, as you can be assured the call has ended and the call recording is complete.
 You can grab the Session Id from the Post Call Action request and call this method to download the recording.

-Administration API calls will require your API Key.
-These can be found by logging into your account portal and selecting Developer Tools -> Building Block IDs.
+Administration API calls will require your Access Keys.
+These can be found/created by logging into your account and selecting Developer Tools -> Building Block IDs, then following the link to "Manage your Access Keys."
 While logged into your account the documentation pages include a test panel where you can make real api calls without code during your initial testing.